mateus558/UFJF-MLTK/getting_started/classification.rst

   :align: center
   :alt: k-fold cross validation process.

   k-fold cross validation process.
-Fonte: `Towards data science <https://towardsdatascience.com/cross-validation-explained-evaluating-estimator-performance-e51e5430ff85>`_
+Source: `Towards data science <https://towardsdatascience.com/cross-validation-explained-evaluating-estimator-performance-e51e5430ff85>`_

 **Leave-one-out** is a special case from k-fold cross-validation where k is set as the total number of samples, i.e, only one sample is used as test set.
 In **stratified cross-validation** the folds are stratified so the distribution of the data is approximately equal to the initial data distribution.
 In general, 10-fold cross validation is recommended for accuracy estimation due its low bias and variance [HAN2011]_.